spimort/TerraBrush/README.md

 ### Unable to load addon script
 * Make sure to use the .Net version of Godot.
 See the following issue for more details : https://github.com/spimort/TerraBrush/issues/201
+* If you you delete the folder **.godot**, make sure to rebuilt the project with either the **hammer button** or the `dotnet build` command.
+See the following issue for more details : https://github.com/spimort/TerraBrush/issues/215

 ## Support